MicroBlocksCN/microblocks-learn/data/activities/README.md

 If your activity has a teacher's guide, please write it also in MarkDown on the `teachers-guide.md` file.

+> **Note:** To reference files from this markdown file, you'll need to prefix
+> your path with `../`, since all files live in the root directory.

 #### Activity Card

 Your activity could additionally have an activity card to hand to your students.

 Please write it in MarkDown on the `activity-card.md` file.

+> **Note:** To reference files from this markdown file, you'll need to prefix
+> your path with `../`, since all files live in the root directory.

 ### Metadata